List of Shinzo characters: Mushra

-Mushra (マシュラ) is an Ex-Celestial Guardian and the male protagonist of the series.
+Mushra (マシュラ, Mashura) is an Ex-Celestial Guardian and the male protagonist of the series.
 He is a human-type Enterran with fire-based powers.
 Mushra is a stubborn and at times naive; unlike Yakumo he believes that violence is necessary.
 He can transform into Hyper Mushra (フェニックスマシュラ, Fenikkusu Mashura), a phoenix-themed armored warrior by quoting "Hyper Flame."
 Hyper Mushra eventually received a boost by King Nipper, giving him orange bird-like wings.
 Originally a Celestial Guardian, he became an Enterran so he can try to stop Lanancuras, without memory of his previous life.
-He eventually resumed original form at the end of the series into Celestial Mushra (ゴッドマシュラ).
+He eventually resumed original form at the end of the series into Celestial Mushra (ゴッドマシュラ, Goddo Mashura).
 He is in love with Yakumo ever since she freed him from being hanged over the waterfall.

 In the manga version, he marries Yakumo and the two have a daughter.

 Mushra is a loose nod to Sun Wukong from the Chinese classic novel Journey to the West.